neutrinojs/neutrino/docs/migration-guide.md

 See the [migration tool documentation](./migrate.md) for more details.

+Unfortunately the migration tool is not yet able to handle other types of breaking changes (see [#1336](https://github.com/neutrinojs/neutrino/issues/1336)), so after running the tool you will also need to:

+1. Update the `neutrino` and `@neutrinojs/*` dependencies in `package.json` to version 9, and remove any packages that do not have a v9 release (such as `@neutrinojs/env`).

+2. Remove and re-generate any Yarn/npm lockfiles (eg `yarn.lock` or `package-lock.json`),
+   to prevent problems caused by leftover dependencies.

+3. Refer to the updated package installation instructions on your build, lint and test preset's documentation pages, making sure to:

+    - install the new peer dependencies (such as `webpack`, `eslint`, `jest`)
+    - update the `package.json` scripts (such as `build`, `start`, `lint`) with the recommended values
+    - create the configuration file for each tool (such as `webpack.config.js`, `.eslintrc.js`, `jest.config.js`).
+      NB: The `.eslintrc.js` contents has changed, so will need updating if it already exists.

+4. Try running the yarn/npm build/start/test/lint commands to see if further migration steps are suggested via configuration error messages.

+5. Review the breaking changes listed below to check if any other adjustments are required.

 To debug any difficulties in the upgrade process, you can run your respective Neutrino v8 command with `--inspect-new` and compare it with the output of Neutrino v9's `--inspect` flag.
 For example, to compare the difference between a v8 and v9 build, you can run respectively: